Inclusion in Greater Des Moines

 Urban Dreams advocates for all members of the community, breaking down barriers to success and collaborating with key stakeholders to overcome obstacles and uplift underserved and underrepresented people.
 The organization provides numerous services and supports, job training and outpatient substance abuse treatment, among other vital supports.

-Greater Des Moines DEI Events
+Inclusion Events in Greater Des Moines

-Cultural celebrations like CelebrAsian, Latino Heritage Festival, Pride Fest and World Food & Music are can’t-miss community events that offer diverse flavors, art, music and opportunities to connect.
+Cultural celebrations like CelebrAsian, Latino Heritage Festival, Pride Fest and World Food & Music Festival are can’t-miss community events that offer diverse flavors, art, music and opportunities to connect.